IABTechLab/uid2docs/docs/sharing/sharing-overview.md

 ### Secure Transport

-Secure transport is the mechanism that's in place to ensure that the transition of the raw UID2s from sender to receiver is secure, end to end.
-There must be no possibility that the raw UID2s are accessible or modifiable by an onlooker.
+Secure transport is the mechanism that's in place to ensure that the transition of the UID2s from sender to receiver is secure, end to end.
+There must be no possibility that the UID2s are accessible or modifiable by an onlooker.
 Examples of secure transport include:

 - HTTPS or TLS
 - Message-based encryption

->NOTE: ALL the above security points must be in place, continuously, if you are sending or receiving raw UID2s.
+>NOTE: ALL the above security points must be in place, continuously, if you are sending or receiving UID2s.

-#### Raw UID2 Sharing

-If you want to share raw UID2s with other authorized sharing participants, you must make sure that all points of the [Security Requirements for Raw UID2 Sharing](#security-requirements-for-raw-uid2-sharing) are rigorously followed, so that the raw UID2s are kept secure at all times.

-For instructions for implementing raw UID2 sharing, see (**NEW PAGE YET TO COME.
-KL question should I clone and customize the "Implementing Tokenized Sharing" page for sharing of raw UID2s?
-And, if so, where will I get actual procedure.**).